hamfat/hamfat.github.io/_publications/DASA.md

 ---
-title: "Influence of Sodium Inward Current on Dynamical Behaviour of Modified Morris-Lecar Model"
+title: "Analysis of Dengue Fever Transmission Dynamics with Multiple Controls: A Mathematical Approach"
 collection: publications
 permalink: /publication/2020-09-15-Influence of Sodium Inward Current on Dynamical Behaviour of Modified Morris-Lecar Model
 excerpt: ''